easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 * tuple
 * dict

 The most straight-forward use-case is ``string``, which contains the name of the patch file and has to have ``.patch`` extension.

 ``Tuple`` adds possibility to specify patch level, which is used in patch command.
 This is mostly needed, if patch file just adds new files and generally is not possible to determine starting directory.

-.. note:: ``Tuple`` also have special usage, if the patch file have any other extension than ``.patch`` In this case, first tuple argument is file which should be coppied to unpacked source dir and second tuple argument is target path, where the files should be coppied relative to unpacked source dir.
+.. note:: ``Tuple`` also have special usage, if the patch file have any other extension than ``.patch`` In this case, first tuple argument is file which should be copied to unpacked source dir and second tuple argument is target path, where the files should be copied relative to unpacked source dir.
 See more in example below.

 ``Dict`` adds ability to pass ``patch`` command additional arguments.
 For example ``--binary`` flag is needed to patch files with CRLF endings.